-As our Madrid Spotter Andrea would recommend, La Cazorla Castelló Madrid seems to be what a traveller scrolling the streets of Madrid would be looking for after a day of hustling in the bustle.
+As our Madrid Spotter Andrea would recommend, La Cazorla Castelló Madrid seems to be what a traveler scrolling the streets of Madrid would be looking for after a day of hustling in the bustle.
 A mouth-watering range of different tapas is available.
-Like clams cooked with garlic, white wine and parsley, fried fish, stewed kidneys, some well-dressed beef tomatoes…
+Like clams cooked with garlic, white wine, and parsley, fried fish, stewed kidneys, some well-dressed beef tomatoes…

 Here’s the catch though: every drink you order by the bar comes with a complimentary tapas, urging you to only want that one more glass of wine!